Singapore rescues 300 suspected migrants from sinking boat | Business

 Sri Lanka's navy said Monday that about 300 suspected migrants have been rescued by Singapore authorities after their boat started sinking.

-Navy spokesperson Indika de Silva said a Sri Lankan citizen in the boat contacted the navy on Monday and said they were in distress, and the Maritime Rescue Coordination Center in Colombo sought help from Singapore, Vietnam and the Philippines.
+Navy spokesperson Indika de Silva said a Sri Lankan citizen on the boat contacted the navy Monday and said they were in distress, and the Maritime Rescue Coordination Center in Colombo sought help from Singapore, Vietnam and the Philippines.

 Singapore authorities later notified Sri Lanka that the people on board the boat had been rescued and were heading to Vietnam.

-Sri Lankans in the past sometimes undertook hazardous illegal boat journeys to escape a long civil war.
-Some Sri Lankans are now trying to escape an economic crisis by migrating illegally to other nations.
+Sri Lankans in the past sometimes undertook hazardous and illegal boat journeys to escape a long civil war.
+Some Sri Lankans are now trying to escape an economic crisis by migrating illegally to other countries.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)